evanchooly/bottlerocket/README.md

 ## Versions

-BottleRocket is intended to work with a number of versions of MongoDB.
+BottleRocket is intended to work with version of MongoDB 3.6 onward.
 The version to use when building the cluster can be set via which builder is used to build your cluster.
 Mixed version clusters are not currently supported via the builders but are on the roadmap.